Objective of Accounting, Elements/Aspects in Accounting, Separate Entity Concept

 - Where the organisation feels that its informational need is minimum, it may consider all the expenses as a single aspect or element and identify it by the name Expenses a/c.

-Expenses would be represented by smaller elements as Salaries a/c, Rent a/c, Telephone Charges a/c, Miscellaneous Expenses a/c etc. All these together would represent the total expenditure of the organisation.
+In such a case, each expense is distinctly identified by an alement such as Salaries a/c, Rent a/c, Telephone Charges a/c, Miscellaneous Expenses a/c etc. All these smaller elements together would represent the total expenditure of the organisation.

 Greater the information needed, greater the number of elements (accounting heads) into which the organisational accounting system is divided.